Ragmthy/gralhix_osint_exercises/OSINT Exercise 26/OSINT Exercise 026.md

 There's a major road, and two petrol stations on either side of it. </br>

 <video src="ans_pics/road%20crossing%20across%20train%20track.mp4" width="320" height="240" controls></video>
-*In case video isn't rendering, it's inside ans_pics folder as the .mp4 file*

 Geolocating that on Google Earth, it gives us these rough coordinates: 40° 5'50.77"N , 67°48'10.88"E. Placing a placemarker there, we can now see where along the train goes.
 The end of the video shows some sort of gate enclosing more trees, so let's find that landmark on Google Earth.